wiggle-bin/wiggle-bin/Build-Electronics.md

 ![](Images/WebThings/WebThingsSensorInfo.png)

-## Setting up alerts
+### Setting up alerts

 Click on the burger menu in the left top and open the `Rules` window.

 ![](Images/WebThings/WebThingRulesOpen.png)

-I already have some rules setup.
-Your screen might be empty.
+You should now see this Rules screen.
+My screen will look a bit different, since I already have some rules active in WebThings.
 Click on the plus (right bottom) to add a new rule.

 ![](Images/WebThings/WebThingsRulesScreen.png)